curl/everything-curl/sourcecode-contributing.md

-The best approach to add anything to curl or libcurl is of course to first bring the idea and suggestion to the curl project team members, and then discuss with them on if the idea is feasable for inclusion and then how an implementoin is best done - and done in the best possible way to get merged into the source code repository.
+The best approach to add anything to curl or libcurl is of course to first bring the idea and suggestion to the curl project team members, and then discuss with them on if the idea is feasible for inclusion and then how an implementation is best done - and done in the best possible way to get merged into the source code repository.
 Assuming that is what you want.

 The project generally approves of functions that improves the support for the